SoftcodingForYou/NeuriGUI/README.md

 A graphical interface for electrophysiological biosensors that allows you to:
 1. Set multiple parameters for real-time signal visualization
 2. Forward the signal (raw) in to a serial port located at 127.0.0.1:XYZ.
 This allows you to connect any of your applications to the GUI and to work with the acquired signal in real-time.
-3. Store the data in an open text format for offline analysis (default: "Helment_[datetime].txt")
+3. Store the data in an open text format for offline analysis (default: "Neuri_[datetime].txt")

 ![Main view of GUI](./neuri/assets/Neuri_GUI_main_window.png)